 Can I sell clutter instead of tossing?

-Yes, but set a deadline—if it doesn’t sell in 30 days, donate.
+If it doesn't sell in 30 days, donate it to charity.

 How do I keep clutter from coming back?